Turf Tips: Soil Testing

 - Lastly, conduct yearly.
 Segars recommends that facility and field managers conduct soil tests on a yearly basis and preferably in the spring.
 If renovations or major weather changes are impacting your field, conduct tests throughout the season to better understand what essential nutrients your plants are begging for.

-Segars also touched on best practices for field managers to consider if they missed applications due to the COVID-19 pandemic or other lockdown factors.
-Here are some questions and tips to consider once you are back on the field after missing applications or being away from the facility for an extended amount of time.
-What were you able to accomplish before the pandemic?
+Segars also touched on best practices for field managers to consider if they missed applications and are looking to catch up this spring.
+What questions should you be asking if you missed applications?
+What were you able to accomplish before?
 What shape was your field in before soil testing and implementing a fertility program?
-Were you able to make any applications, one, two or three?
+Were you able to make any applications, one, two or three this season?

-When you do have the opportunity to return to your field or if you’re thinking of tackling this project mid-season, give your field time to recover before heavy stress is reintroduced.
-Be sure to be communicating this time allotment as well to your community and bosses.
+When you do have the opportunity to tackle this project mid-season, give your field time to recover before heavy stress is reintroduced.
+Be sure to be communicating this time allotment to your community and bosses.
 Segars recommends first implementing a mowing practice.
 This will get mowing heights back to playable and safe conditions.
 But, keep in mind that this cultural practice causes stress, so you must be patient with your field as it looks to recover.
 Secondly, don’t overdo it.
 If you have missed an application, don’t try and make up for that in a condensed time frame.
 Throwing a ton of nitrogen down won’t benefit your field or the environment.
 So be calculated in what fertility steps you take once you get back to the field.